 On May 14, 2018, the Supreme Court ruled in favor of the state of New Jersey in Murphy vs. NCAA, overturning the Professional and Amateur Sports Protection Act (PASPA), the 1992 federal law that prohibited full-fledged sports betting in every state except Nevada.

 In essence, that means sports wagering is now a states’ rights issue.
-Every to state is free to choose if it wants sports betting and, if so, how to regulate it and tax it.
+Every state is free to choose if it wants sports betting and, if so, how to regulate and tax it.

-Since May 14, legal Delaware sports betting began at its three commercial casinos on June 5, and the state of New Jersey accepted its first sports bet at Monmouth Park on June 14.
+Since May 14, legal Delaware sports betting began at its three commercial casinos on June 5.
+The state of New Jersey accepted its first sports bet at Monmouth Park on June 14.